 Meaning and History

-The company logo was initiated by Roland Camuset, who was Emile’s grandson.
-He chose a stylized Gallic rooster as the central image.
-This is a reference to the name of the company and an unofficial symbol of France.
+The initiative to create the company’s logo was taken by Roland Camuset, who was Émile’s grandson.
+He chose a stylized Gallic rooster as the central image, referring to the company’s name and the unofficial symbol of France.

-First, the bird label adorned the collars.
-Then it was moved to the chest so that athletes proudly wear the Le Coq Sportif logo.
-The design has changed many times under various circumstances, but this did not affect the overall concept.
+Initially, the emblem with the bird adorned the collars.
+It was then moved to the chest so that athletes could wear the Le Coq Sportif logo proudly.
+The design has changed multiple times under various circumstances, but this has not affected the overall concept.

 What is Le Coq Sportif?

-Le Coq Sportif is a French brand of sportswear and footwear with a history dating back to 1882.
+Le Coq Sportif is a French brand of sportswear and footwear whose history began in 1882.
 Its products combine functionality and stylish design.
-The company has been the official supplier of equipment for many prestigious competitions, including the Olympic Games and the bicycle race Le Tour de France.
-In recent years, it has expanded its range of casual clothing to broaden its customer base.
+The company is an official supplier of equipment for many prestigious competitions, including the Olympic Games and the Le Tour de France cycling race.
+In recent years, the company has expanded its range of everyday clothing to broaden its customer base.

 1948 – 1950

 The first emblem looked like a classic label and was embroidered on all types of clothing.
-Within the white rectangle were several horizontal inscriptions:
+Inside the white rectangle were several horizontal inscriptions:

 - “Bonneterie Sportive Romillonne” (top)